Grasscutters/Cultivation/README.md

 ## Fair Warning
 Cultivation is **VERY MUCH IN BETA**.
 There are **no official releases of Cultivation**.
 You are **required** to build the application from **scratch** unless you want to deal with the alpha state of the current builds.
-Please do **NOT install, download, or use pre-compiled versions of Cultivation foudn elsewhere**.
+Please do **NOT install, download, or use pre-compiled versions of Cultivation found elsewhere**.
 Only use releases from this GitHub repository.

 # Cultivation
 A game launcher designed to easily proxy traffic from anime game to private servers.